brodokk/telegram-image-downloader/README.md

                         The download folder where documents will be downloaded (default: ) --telegram_chats APP.TELEGRAM_CHATS [APP.TELEGRAM_CHATS ...]
-                        The list of chat names from where to download documents (default: )
+                        The list of chat names from where to download documents (default: ) --telegram_channels APP.TELEGRAM_CHANNELS [APP.TELEGRAM_CHANNELS ...]
+                        The list of channel names from where to download documents (default: )
 ```

 And if you dont want to launch the virtual each time just replace `python` in the previous command by the path where the virtualenv python binary is.